 05 September 2006 | Helen Gilbert

-The seasonally adjusted index, where a reading above 50 indicates growth, recorded 56.7 in August, compared with 57.9 in July.
-The figure has been falling since it hit 59.7 in April.
+The seasonally adjusted index, where a reading above 50 indicates growth, recorded total construction activity at 54.5, compared with 53.2 in July.